ephrata12/ephrata12/README.md

 Welcome to my GitHub Profile!

+🏫 Currently pursuing a Master of Science in Statistics at Wake Forest University

-🏫 Bachelor's degree from Amherst College with a major in Statistics along with a concentration in Mathematics
+🎓 Bachelor's degree in Statistics from Amherst College

 🌱 Ex-Data Science and Machine Learning Research Intern at Big Data Summer Institute at University of Michigan Ann Arbor, MI for Summer 2024 on Predictive Modeling of In-Hospital Mortality in ICU-Admitted Heart Failure Patients